 One of the most common sources of brittleness in test automation is the lack of synchronization on events happening on the browser.
 Test logic must wait to ensure browser has loaded necessary components before proceeding with the logic execution.

-accelQ promotes effective synchronization in multiple ways.
+ACCELQ promotes effective synchronization in multiple ways.

 Synchronization at Context level